webdriverio-community/wdio-electron-service/docs/configuration/service-configuration.md

 Calls .mockRestore() on all mocked APIs before each test.
 This will restore the original API function, the mock will be removed.

 Type: `boolean`

+## Automatic detection based on configuration file

+This service will automatically determine the path to the Electron binary of your app based on the configuration file of following library.
+If determined it, you don't need to set service options `appBinaryPath` or `appEntryPoint`.

+This service automatically determines the path to your app's Electron binaries based on the following library configuration files.
+If so, there is no need to set the service options `appBinaryPath` or `appEntryPoint`.

+- ### `electron-builder`

+  The configuration files that match the following rules are imported to determine the the path of your app.

+  - `electron-builder.{json,json5,yaml,yml,toml,js,ts,mjs,cjs,mts,cts}`
+  - `electron-builder.config.{json,json5,yaml,yml,toml,js,ts,mjs,cjs,mts,cts}`

+- ### `electron-forge`
+  The configuration files that match the following rules are imported to determine the the path of your app.
+  - `forge.config.js`